crimiv/linuxhub/README.md

 # Bandit Hub

-Just a basic script hub for Roblox
+Just a basic script hub for Roblox with a bunch of supported games.

 ## Supported Games